-Air pump filter
+Air pump filter definition and meaning

 An air pump filter is a device that helps remove impurities from the air being pumped into a car’s engine.
 The filter is usually located between the air pump and the carburetor or fuel injection system.
 It is important to keep the air pump filter clean so that it can continue to do its job properly.
 Otherwise, the engine may run poorly or stall completely.